StarWind Virtual SAN:

 11. On the partner node, open the Disk Management snap-in.
 All StarWind disks will appear offline.
 If the status is different from the one shown below, click Action->Refresh in the top menu to update the information about the disks.

-12. Repeat step 2 to bring all the remaining StarWind disks online.
+12. Repeat steps from the 2nd to bring all the remaining StarWind disks online.

 Creating a Failover Cluster in Windows Server